showdownjs/showdown/README.md

 ## License

 ShowdownJS v 2.0 is release under the MIT version.
-Previous versions are release under GPL 2.0
+Previous versions are release under BSD.

 ## Who uses Showdown (or a fork)